-For each replication strategy, we are interested in three questions:
+For each replication strategy, we examine:

 - what kind of replication ratio distribution does the strategy generate? - what is the average number of messages per node in a system using the strategy? - what is the distribution of number of hops in a system using the strategy?